VigneshVSV/hololinked/README.md

 - actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic
 - events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.

-It does not even matter whether you are controlling your device locally or remotely, what protocol you use, what is the nature of the client etc., one has to provide these three interactions with the hardware.
-The base class which enables this classification is the `Thing` class.
+It does not even matter whether you are controlling your hardware locally or remotely, what protocol you use, what is the nature of the client etc., one has to provide these three interactions with the hardware.
+In this package, the base class which enables this classification is the `Thing` class.
 Any class that inherits the `Thing` class can instantiate properties, actions and events which become visible to a client in this segragated manner.
 For example, consider an optical spectrometer, the following code is possible: